yosh778/YsVIII-tools/README.md

 ## TODO

-- Swap game title & other main resources like manual

-### Secondary

 - Find out how .tbb files work & create modding tools
+- Fix status.tbb in 1stload.dat to translate monster names
 - Fix pl_const.plt hacking, latest still has some tiny issues
-- Fix status.tbb in 1stload.dat to translate monster names
 - Fix any leftover bug with lit_rtxt.csv (nothing new yet)
 - Fix pkg_menu/help.rsb if any use
 - Translate trophies ?